tbidne/shrun/faq.md

 ...
 ```

 However, there are some complications.
-The fundamental issue is that we are reading `N` bytes of data at a time, so there is no guarantee that our read will end at a newline.
-We thus have to handle newlines ourselves.
+It is easy to split logs on newlines and log each line separately, but the fundamental issue is that we are reading `N` bytes of data at a time, so there is no guarantee that our read will end at a newline.
+We thus have to handle this case ourselves.
 To that end, we introduce several options that interact with command-log reading:

 - `--command-log-poll-interval`: How fast `shrun` reads logs from the underlying commands.
 - `--command-log-read-size`: Maximum number of bytes `shrun` will read from the underlying command, in a single read.
-- `--command-log-read-strategy`: The default, `block`, is the simple, "read N bytes at a time". `block-line-buffer` also reads `N` bytes, however, it buffers logs until a newline is found, or some threshold is exceeded.
+- `--command-log-read-strategy`: The first strategy, `block`, simply reads and logs `N` bytes at a time.
+The more complex `block-line-buffer` also reads `N` bytes, however, it buffers logs until a newline is found, or some threshold is exceeded.
 - `--command-log-buffer-length`: Used in conjunction with `--command-log-read-strategy block-line-buffer`.
 If the length is exceeded, whatever is in the buffer is logged, even if it is not newline-terminated.
 - `--command-log-buffer-timeout`: Same idea as `--command-log-buffer-length`, except the threshold is a timeout.